Guide to Business Process Optimization (BPO)

 Once you’ve identified the as-is process(es) that need to be optimized, it’s time to determine the to-be results.

-Remember: The goal of business process optimization is to improve the efficiency of existing processes.
+Remember: The goal of business process optimization is to improve the efficiency and operational excellence of existing processes.
 This means understanding what’s missing from your process(es) and implementing changes that will make them work better, rather than trying to reinvent them.

 Step 2: Set KPIs

 In order to understand whether the optimizations you’ve identified are creating the results you want, it’s important to establish key performance indicators.
 This helps keep track of optimizations, measure whether they’ve improved the efficiency of your process(es), and create data-driven recommendations for any additional optimizations or improvements.